-Mandatory review by the County staff, Planning Commission and Citizen Advisory Committees - every two years commencing with July 1981.
+Mandatory review by the County staff, Planning Commission, and Citizen Advisory Committees--Every two years commencing with July 1981.

-Revision of the Plan by County after receipt of new and detailed inventory which would alter content of Plan significantly - upon receipt of information.
+Revision of the Plan by County after receipt of new and detailed inventory which would alter content of Plan significantly--Upon receipt of information.

-Request by an individual or group of citizens regarding their own properties - The Planning Commission will hold an annual meeting regarding these.
+Request by an individual or group of citizens regarding their own properties-The Planning Commission will hold an annual meeting regarding these.
+The Commission shall set a specific month and make that publicly known.
 The County Planning staff shall accumulate requests and present their staff report to the Planning Commission and the applicant a minimum of two weeks prior to the hearing.